Cell C

-Cell C Limited is a South African mobile telecommunications operator headquartered in Sandton, Gauteng.
-As of 2024, it ranks as the fourth-largest mobile provider in the country, with approximately 8.5 million subscribers across both urban and rural regions.
+Cell C, officially Cell C Limited, is a South African mobile telecoms operator headquartered in Sandton, Gauteng.
+As of 2026, it ranks as the fourth-largest mobile provider in the country by customer base, with approximately 8.8 million subscribers.

-Founded in 2001 by Lehlohonolo Moloi, Cell C entered the South African mobile market as a challenger to Vodacom and MTN.
-The company offers a diverse array of services, including voice, SMS, data, and fibre-based home internet, and serves as a mobile virtual network operator (MVNO) host, partnering with brands like FNB Connect and Capitec Connect.
+The company offers services including voice, SMS, data, and fibre-based home internet.
+Cell C also serves as a MVNO host, partnering with brands like FNB Connect and Capitec Connect.

-Network strategy and infrastructure
+History

+Cell C was founded in 2001 by Lehlohonolo Moloi, entering the South African mobile telephony market as a challenger to major service providers Vodacom and MTN.

 Starting in 2020, Cell C began transitioning away from owning and operating its own radio-access network (RAN).
 It migrated its prepaid and MVNO customers to MTN’s infrastructure, and postpaid and broadband subscribers to Vodacom, establishing roaming partnerships that give it access to around 28,000 towers, including more than 12,000 LTE-enabled sites.

 This asset-light model has allowed it to significantly reduce capital expenditure from the billions typically required to build networks to under billion per year, while boosting cash flow and agility.

 The company had been technically insolvent in 2022, and suffered a R337 million loss in the six months prior to November 2023.

 The network migration finished in June 2023, several months earlier than the originally planned November 2023.
 Independent assessments confirm Cell C now provides coverage wherever MTN and Vodacom signal is available.